-This course introduces students to the principles and techniques used in 3D computer modeling and animation.
-Student will first learn basic modeling, texturing, lighting, and rendering.
-Students will then learn how to animate in 3D digital environment.
-Projects will include working with prerigged models to improve quality of movement of animated sequences.
-Students will create unique models, props, and settings for use in their own 20-second completed animation.
+This course introduces students to the principles and techniques used in 3-D computer modeling and animation.
+Students first learn basic modeling, texturing, lighting and rendering.
+They then learn how to animate in a 3-D digital environment.
+Projects include working with pre-rigged models to improve quality of movement of animated sequences.
+Students create unique models, props and settings for use in their own 20-second completed animation.
 Prerequisite: Animation I

 Moving Pictures AS224 While everyone has the experiential knowledge of the language of film, filmmakers are expected to know film's grammar and syntax.
-This course is designed to give animation students an understanding of the aesthetics of narrative filmmaking, and an introduction to the major theoretical and critical issues of the medium, and an awareness of the cultural contexts in which films have been made and seen.
+This course is designed to give animation students an understanding of the aesthetics of narrative filmmaking, an introduction to the major theoretical and critical issues of the medium and an awareness of the cultural contexts in which films have been made and seen.
 Because of the silent film's close connection to the characteristics of animation, the first half of the semester is focused on films made before 1930.
 The second half of the semester will focus on modern films.
 Prerequisites: Art History III